getredash/website/src/pages/kb/user-guide/querying/query-parameters.md

 {% endcallout %}

-### Date Parameters
+### Date and Date-Range Parameters

-With many databases, you can use a string value to represent a date/time which is equivalent to a Text parameter in Redash.
-Redash's Date parameters are preferable because they have a special calendar interface to make choosing a date easy.
-If you know in advance, however, that your date parameters will always come from a short list, you can instead use the `Dropdown List` or `Query Based Dropdown List` type.

-If you are using Query Parameters of type `Date`, you can set the parameter's default value to the current date and time when the query is run.
-While most databases include functions for querying with the current date/time (`GETDATE()` in TSQL or `CURRENT_DATE` in MySQL e.g.), this feature in Redash lets you run the **same query** either up-to-the-minute or further in the past.

-#### Date Range Parameters

-Try Date Range parameters if you need to query data between two points in time.
+Date Parameters use a familiar calendar date picking interface and can default to the current date/time.
 There are three types to pick from: Date, Date and Time, and Date and Time with seconds.

-When you pick a date range type from the parameter creation dialgoue, Redash adds two parameter markers to your query called `.start` and `.end`.
-You can separate them in your query however the syntax requires (generally into different `WHERE` clauses).
+Date Range Parameters insert two markers called `.start` and `.end` which signify the beginning and end of your chosen date range.

 ```
 SELECT a, b c